aarushitandon0/lrm-comparision/README.md

 - Good fit for multi-hop reasoning.
 - Makes intermediate facts explicit.
 - Can identify dependency issues and re-resolve nodes.
+- Makes it easier to inspect where a complex answer came from.

 Weaknesses:

 - Dependency inference is itself model-generated.
 - Decomposition can introduce unnecessary or wrong sub-questions.
 - Current consistency validation is still an LLM judgment.
+- It can overcomplicate simple problems by creating unnecessary nodes.

 ### MCTS